 As for the third of the qualitative aspects, the analysis of the opportunity must always be analysed in a competitive context and must weigh its advantage relative to the difference with the competition.
 In this sense, we recommend carrying out the analysis from two points of view:

-Financial: comparing the main financial terms with those of the competition.
-In a first approximation we analyse historical growth, profitability, relative size and level of solvency.
+Financial: by comparing the main financial terms with those of the competition.
+In a first approximation we analyse historical growth, profitability, relative size and solvency level.

-Market proposal: at this point it is very difficult to generalise and it will depend on each sector.
-It is advisable to include in the comparative analysis those qualitative aspects and other variables that the client uses to decide which offer to choose.
+Market proposal: It is very difficult to generalise on this point and will depend on each sector.
+It is useful to include in the comparative analysis those qualitative aspects and other variables that the customer uses to decide which offer to choose.